treeman/money/README.md

 * In the future import using the api of banks, now just make a simple parser...

 ## Budget view
-1. Should support adding/removing categories/groups
-1. Support create/update
-1. UI: Alter budgeted amount
-1. JS enabled budget view
-    + Everything should already be editable, just click and change.
-    + Checkbox support
+1. Edit category/category group name
 1. Show info on the right side
+    1. Quick budget should be workable
+    1. Update info for 0 and > 1 selected
 1. The budget shouldn't automatically operate on all accounts but should be configurable Should be able to choose which categories/groups/accounts it's specific to Should be able to split the amount between budgets